Shazam! Fury of the Gods: Plot

 Four years after Thaddeus Sivana's defeat, (Note: As depicted in Shazam!
 (2019)) Hespera and Kalypso, daughters of the Titan Atlas, break into the Acropolis Museum in Athens to steal the Wizard's broken staff.
 Taking it to the Wizard, imprisoned in the Gods' Realm, they force him to repair it and reactivate its powers.

 In Philadelphia, Billy Batson and his "Shazamily" are drifting apart as they grow up and pursue their interests.
+One day, they rescue a group of people when the Benjamin Franklin Bridge suffers damage, but they are criticized for not being able to prevent it from collapsing, in addition to other recent collateral damage, being nicknamed "The Philly Fiascos" by the public.
 Billy is worried about being kicked out of the Vasquez family home when he turns eighteen.
 In a dream, the Wizard warns him about the Daughters of Atlas, prompting the Shazamily to research them.

 The Shazamily enter the Rock of Eternity, where they encounter the sentient pen Steve.
 It writes about the three daughters of Atlas, and they realize that Anthea, Atlas's youngest daughter, is none other than a girl named Anne.
 She is someone Freddy Freeman is going to meet.

 When Freddy meets Anne, he shows off his superhero self.
 Hespera and Kalypso arrive with the staff and steal his powers.
 Billy and the Shazamily try to save Freddy, but the daughters kidnap him, encasing the city within an indestructible dome and trapping everyone inside.
 He is subsequently imprisoned within the Wizard in the Gods' Realm.

 The Shazamily asks Steve to help draft a letter to negotiate with Hespera for Freddy's release.
 Billy meets her at a local restaurant and, although the meeting is initially cordial, she and Kalypso soon fight the Shazamily.
 Pedro loses his powers during the battle, while Hespera is captured and taken to the Rock.
 Having planned her capture, Hespera easily breaks out and steals the Golden Apple, the seed of the Tree of Life.

 Meanwhile, Freddy and the Wizard attempt to escape the Gods' Realm with the sympathetic Anthea's help, just as Hespera returns with the Apple.
 The Daughters argue as Hespera and Anthea want to use the Apple to revive their realm, while Kalypso wishes to plant it on Earth to destroy it.
 Freddy steals it but is soon discovered.
 Billy and the Shazamily show up, and Freddy reacquires his powers.